aberner6/sceneK/README.md

   - In advance, do the reading on [interview materials and prep](http://www.designkit.org/methods) (1 hr)
   - Make your list of questions and conceptualize / print out any tools (2 hrs)
   - Interview (30 min)
+    - Remember to write down their name, who they are, what they do, where they are from, how old they are - the basics :)
   - Considerations post-interview
     - How do they engage with your questions?
     - Which questions lead to the most engaging interaction between you two?
     - What makes them comfortable, uncomfortable?
     - What do they use around themselves to communicate to you?
     - Which questions / tools / prompts / materials lead to stories?
 All?
 None?
-Reminder: your goal is to incite dialogue (and thus expression) on multigenerational heritage.
+Reminder: your goal is to incite dialogue (and thus expression) on heritage.
 Your insight: storytelling can be a way to incite this expression / dialogue.

 - Sum (1.5 hrs):
   - Video, photographs, insights from field research on dialogue in public space
   - Video, photographs, insights from interview and co-creation session
   - Questions, concerns, insights from exploring Design Methods by IDEO.
 How is it different from your typical process?

 **Extra exercise:**
 - Interview Part 2 (30 min): interview + co-creation.
 How can they help you come up with a possible replicable intervention / experience / setting that would allow expression of heritage through stories?
 - Go: understanding dialogue (0-3 hrs)
   - Observe instances of people engaging in dialogue, especially sharing stories, in public space.<br>